Ntsekees/Nahaiwa/grammar/src/morphology/roles/subordinators.md

 Template clauses are similar to content clauses but contain ‘blanks’, parts that have been abstracted away, similarly to blanks in a form, ready to be filled in.
 A template clause defines a predicate, and each ‘blank’ corresponds to one of the argument slots of the predicate.
 Each such blank or slot is represented by a so-called ‘lambda pronoun’ (named after lambda calculus).
 There is one vocalic morpheme for each predicate arity, and each arity has its own set of lambda pronouns.
 Additionally, there are two different morphemes for unary predicates, they only differ in having a different lambda pronoun.
+Like other Nahaıwa pronominals, the lambda pronouns are extensional prefixes, with a variable vowel representing an Inner Case, represented as ⟪◈⟫ below:

 ```
 ┌────────────────────────────┬─────┬────────────────────┐